Read Daniel Dennett with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of Daniel Dennett’s 7 greatest contributions to philosophy.

-The central claim is this: Each of these contributions has not only advanced philosophical discourse but has also intersected significantly with empirical research, particularly in cognitive science, thereby exemplifying Dennett’s unique approach to philosophy.
+In plain terms: Each of these contributions has not only advanced philosophical discourse but has also intersected significantly with empirical research, particularly in cognitive science, thereby exemplifying Dennett’s unique approach to philosophy.

-The added historical insight is that Daniel Dennett is best read as a method of pressure, not only as a set of theses.
+Daniel Dennett is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Dennett introduced the idea of the “intentional stance,” where predicting behavior of entities (from viruses to software) becomes feasible by ascribing to them beliefs and desires, even if metaphorically.
 This approach is pivotal in the study of cognitive science and artificial intelligence.